jk-gan/my-website/posts/rust-str-string.md

 let world = "world";
 greeting(world);
 ```
-You're probably happy with this code.
+We're happy with this code.
 With so many experiences in programming, what could go wrong with this "Hello world" program?
 Well, the compiler disagrees with us:
 ```bash
 error[E0308]: mismatched types
  --> src/main.rs:7:14